LuisGarciaOsorio/LuisGarciaOsorio.github.io/README.md

 V1.0.0 8-31-2021: Website created
 v1.1.1 9-9-2021: Changelog and TODO Created
-V1.1.2 9-9-2021: Changelog version numbers explained.
+V1.2.2 9-9-2021: Changelog version numbers explained.
 Completed learngitbranching.js.org tutorial.
 Created webpage for tracking lifts.
+V1.2.2 9-9-2021: Setup Git to edit on VS Code
 TODO:
 For next checkpoint:
 Figure out how to add textbox that can be submitted to the website and stored.